aaronpk/Overland-iOS/README.md

 * `timestamp` - the ISO8601 timestamp of the `CLLocation` object recorded
 * `altitude` - the altitude of the location in meters
 * `speed` - meters per second
+* `course` - direction of travel in degrees
 * `horizontal_accuracy` - accuracy of the position in meters
 * `vertical_accuracy` - accuracy of the altitude in meters
+* `speed_accuracy` - accuracy of the speed in meters per second, or -1 if speed is unknown
+* `course_accuracy` - accuracy of the course in degrees, or -1 if speed is unknown
 * `motion` - an array of motion states detected by the motion coprocessor.
 Possible values are: `driving`, `walking`, `running`, `cycling`, `stationary`.
 A common combination is `driving` and `stationary` when the phone is resting on the dashboard of a moving car.
 * `battery_state` - `unknown`, `charging`, `full`, `unplugged`
 * `battery_level` - a value from 0 to 1 indicating the percent battery remaining